Cymat Technologies (CVE:CYM) Trading Down 8.3% – Here’s Why

-Cymat Technologies Ltd. (CVE:CYM – Get Free Report)’s share price traded down 8.3% during mid-day trading on Wednesday .
-The stock traded as low as C$0.11 and last traded at C$0.11.
-219,000 shares traded hands during mid-day trading, an increase of 280% from the average session volume of 57,687 shares.
+Cymat Technologies Ltd. (CVE:CYM – Get Free Report)’s stock price dropped 8.3% on Thursday .
+The company traded as low as C$0.11 and last traded at C$0.11.
+Approximately 219,000 shares traded hands during trading, an increase of 280% from the average daily volume of 57,687 shares.
 The stock had previously closed at C$0.12.

 Cymat Technologies Company Profile